-Due to demand, it is important that you book a place on these free walks – car parking can be limited on Dartmoor – on 25th Feb. with 28 of us, some were double-parked at Four Winds – and one car was triple-parked for a while!
+It is important that you book a place on these free walks – car parking can be limited on Dartmoor – on 25th Feb.
+2017 with 28 of us, some were double-parked at Four Winds – and with 38 of us on 25th Mar.
+2018, many of us were triple-parked.

 Contact Keith Ryan, tel.
 01752 40 52 45, mob.
 07957 97 67 58, or preferably email email@example.com with your tel. number for details or to book a place and whether you want to join the Après walk lunch – which is not free!
 The pubs like to know how many to prepare for.
 You will be added to the “blind” email group so that you receive reports and updates about the walks.

-The DPA have introduced short guided walks each month, starting on 25th January.
-The date will normally be the 25th of the month except in December – in 2017, the walk will be on Mon.
-11th Dec.
+The DPA introduced short guided walks each month, starting on 25th January 2017.
+The date will normally be the 25th of the month except in December.

-The walks will be just two hours in length, walking about three miles.
-They are free and are designed for members and friends who feel they cannot join the longer walks that the Association has always offered They will start at 10.00 am, with a brief coffee stop near halfway, and following the walk there will be an optional lunch at a local hostelry.
+The walks will be about two hours in length, walking approximately three miles.
+They are free and are designed for members and non-members who feel they cannot join the longer walks that the Association has always offered.
+They will start at 10.00 am, with a brief coffee stop near the halfway point, and following the walk there will be an optional lunch at a local hostelry.
 The lunches are not included!

 It is hoped that in this way, we can introduce new walkers to the pleasures of the moor in a safe manner, or attract older walkers who no longer undertake strenuous walks, or walkers who do not want to venture out on their own.
-The walks will start from easy-to-reach car parks, not too far from Plymouth and Tavistock, and will be on ground that is not difficult, often following established tracks.
+The walks will start from easy-to-reach car parks and will be on ground that is not difficult, following established tracks where possible.

 There will be an “added value” aspect to many of the walks in that they will be followed by a web page of photographs, explanatory text and a GPS track put onto a Google Satellite View that shows exactly where we walked.
 You can zoom in on these and see a lot of detail, but not quite see your footprints!